minkcv/vm-switch/README.md

 An implementation of [Vapor Spec](https://github.com/minkcv/vm) for Nintendo Switch Homebrew.

+Do you want to develop games for Windows, Linux, and Nintendo Switch Homebrew without having to make any changes to the game code at all?
+This is the place for you!

 ## Building
 See the [devkitPro Getting Started page](https://devkitpro.org/wiki/Getting_Started).

+Install dependencies

+    pacman -S devkitA64 libnx switch-tools switch-sdl2

-then,
+then, after cloning this repo,

     $ cd vm-switch
     $ make

-Should produce an nro and nso for switch homebrew.
+Should produce an nro for switch homebrew.

-You can also use the experimental switch emulator [Ryujinx](https://github.com/Ryujinx/Ryujinx) to run this.
-But if you're not developing this project, you can just use [Vapor Spec for desktop](https://github.com/minkcv/vm/releases)

 I AM NOT RESPONSIBLE FOR DAMAGE OR DATA LOSS ON YOUR NINTENDO SWITCH